 Following good practices (Fernandes et al., 2014) the performance of the regression models were evaluated using hold out cross-validation with the calibration database for each Class and output variable in terms of in terms of the overall Uncertainty Agreement Ratio (UAR) with respect to product user requirements (Table 1) and the Accuracy (A) and Uncertainty (U conditional on the estimated value or on the reference validation value.
 The thematic performance should be considered optimistic as it assumes no RTM model error and correct priors.

-Single Retrieval Cross-validation
+7.1 Retrieval Cross-validation

 Albedo